TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 ---

-- Create a MongoDB [account](https://www.mongodb.com/), create a cluster, and create two databases with the following names:
+- Create a MongoDB [account](https://www.mongodb.com/), create a cluster, and create one database with the following names:

-  1. Live_Trader
+  1. Api_Trader
-  2. Paper_Trader

-- The Live_Trader database will contain all the important data used for actual live trading.
+- The Api_Trader will contain all live and paper data.
+Each document contains a field called Account_Position which will tell the bot if its for paper trading or live trading.

-- The Paper_Trader database will be used for paper trading, basically buying and selling everything, regardless of buying power.

 - You will need the mongo URI to be able to connect pymongo in the program.
 Store this URI in a config.env file within your mongo package in your code.

-> #### _LiveTrader_
+> #### _ApiTrader_

-- The collections you will find in the Live_Trader database will be the following:
+- The collections you will find in the Api_Trader database will be the following:

   1. users
   2. queue